AryaaSk/Print_Layout/README.md

 ### Native App
 I also integrated the webpage into a native iOS app, by displaying a Webview, and then just executing JS commands from Swift (iOS's programming language), this was quite simple, however one challenge I faced was passing the image from the webpage to the local iOS device to be printed.
 To do this I had to convert the image into a Base64 encoded string, then I could just read the value from Swift, and then I had to decode the Base64 data into a UIImage, which I then printed.

+## Performance
+Since this app requires a lot of image rendering, performance is a large consideration.
+Here are the techniques I used to try and mitigate the performance issues:
+- Only redraw images on a change, instead of every frame
+- Redraw canvas at a different rate than the rest of the UI, every 3 ticks on desktop and every 4 ticks on mobile *(due to less power on mobile)*.